Plantar Fasciitis: Causes and At-Home Treatments

-Dedicated runners are constantly training to hone their skill set.
-Whether you are a student athlete on a high school track team, attempting to maintain a steady fitness regimen in your twenties, or are trying to return to a healthy routine, you’ll likely be running frequently.
-And, with this constant motion comes the potential for several common running injuries.
-Because foot movement is constant, runners can develop pain in the heels.
-Read on to learn more about plantar fasciitis, how to identify it, and common sports medicine treatments for this orthopedic injury.
+The most passionate and committed runners are constantly training to develop their skills and technique.
+Whether you’re a student athlete running track, trying to maintain a steady fitness regimen or trying to return to a healthier lifestyle, you’ll likely be running often.
+Therefore, your risk of experiencing several common running injuries increases significantly.
+Because foot movement is constant, runners can develop pain in the heels, specifically an affliction called plantar fasciitis.
+In this post, we’ll explore plantar fasciitis, how you can identify it and some reliable orthopedic treatments and recommended diets for this particular sports injury.

 What is Plantar Fasciitis?